 A comprehensive due diligence process is structured in several clearly differentiated phases.
 The first is the planning phase, where the scope, objectives and responsible team are defined.
 It is essential to establish from the outset which areas will be analyzed: financial, tax, legal, employment, environmental and operational.

 The second phase involves information gathering and analysis.
-Here, financial statements, key contracts, pending litigation, tax status and regulatory compliance are reviewed.
+Here, audited financial statements covering the last three to five years, key contracts, pending litigation, tax status and regulatory compliance are reviewed.
 The quality of this phase depends largely on the seller’s cooperation and the advisory team’s ability to identify hidden risks.
+A well-structured virtual data room, organized by subject area with version control, can significantly accelerate timelines and reduce the risk of omissions.

 Common mistakes and how to avoid them